muka/compose-datamap/README.md

     debug: false,

     // prefix for the keys in redis, default to "compose"
-    // ensure you use one to avoid that import/export impact on other data
+    // ensure you use one to avoid that ops (like import/export) impacts on other data
     key_prefix: "compose",

     // a string or object compatible with then-redis